pweingardt/KSPMissionController/missions.md

 Every vessel has its own mission: You can't finish the 1st mission goal with vessel `A` and then continue to finish the 2nd mission goal with vessel `B`.
 Exception: EVAGoals, because an EVA is strictly speaking a vessel.
+Exception B is the New DockingGoal and UnDockingGoal.
+They both save the MissionData Only..
+But not the Vessel ID.
+This also causes a problem with other Goals..
+Suggest to keep these 2 in Seperate single Goals..
+Because if you mix them with Goals
+That do save the Vessel ID..
+Then by default they will have the vessel ID also for that MissionGoal..
+And you won't be able to UnDock or
+Dock In another SubMission.  (be warned)
 ### Mission Goals

 Currently there are 11 mission goals: